1. CORPORATE INFORMATION

 Intangible assets are amortised over their estimated useful life on Straight Line Method.
 The estimated useful lives followed by the Company is as follows:

-the amortisation method is revised to reflect the changed pattern, if any.
-Research and Development
+The estimated useful lives of intangible assets and the amortisation period are reviewed at the end of each financial year and the amortisation method is revised to reflect the changed pattern, if any.

 Research costs are expensed as incurred.